05 Aug Interview with Dr Nthabiseng Moleko

 Senior lecturer in Managerial Economics and Statistics at Stellenbosch University Business School

 Nthabiseng is the Deputy Chairperson of the Commission for Gender Equality (CGE), and chairs the Research and Education Committee.
 The CGE was established in terms of Section 187 of the Constitution in order to promote, develop, attain, and protect gender equality.
-Apart from her work at the CGE, she is a faculty member at the University of Stellenbosch Business School, where she lectures part-time in economics and statistics and is a development economist.
+Apart from her work at the CGE, she is a faculty member at the Stellenbosch Business School, where she lectures part-time in economics and statistics and is a development economist.
 Nthabiseng holds a PhD in development finance from Stellenbosch University.
 As the former CEO of the Joe Gqabi Economic Development Agency and project manager and researcher at the Eastern Cape Socio-Economic Consultative Council, she has extensive experience in economic development.

 Tell us your story — how did you get to where you are now?